MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-ransomware.md

 ## What is ransomware?
 Ransomware is a cyber attack in which the attacker sends you a file that can block you from accessing your computer and encrypt your own files.
 The files are sometimes held for ransom and aren't decrypted until you pay the attacker to restore access to your computer, files or critical LOB apps.
 Ransomware attacks can affect any computer, home, office, network or server.
 In fact, because large organizations are made up of many users who may inadvertently open a file that unleashes ransomware across your network, organizations are at even greater risk of being forced to pay the attacker to stop the ransomware and restore access to computers or files.

-## Potential ransomware activity
+>![NOTE]

-This use case applies to Office 365, G Suite, Box.
+> This use case applies to Office 365, G Suite, Box and Dropbox.

-### THE THREAT
+## THE THREAT
 A user in your organization is the target of a ransomware attack.
-The user might unknowingly open an email infected with ransomware which then infects the user's files.
-If the user uploads those files to your cloud storage app, such as Office 365 SharePoint, the ransomware can gain access to all the files you store in the cloud, encrypt them, and block your access to them until a ransom is paid.
+The user might unknowingly open an email infected and run ransomware which infects the all of his files, including the files synced to the cloud.

-### THE SOLUTION
+## THE SOLUTION
-Detect potential ransomware on your cloud environment by creating a policy to update ou when suspicious activity is detected, and then either remediate the suspicious activity or set up automated actions to prevent ransomware files from being saved to your cloud.
+Detect potential ransomware on your cloud environment by creating a policy to update you when suspicious activity is detected, and set up automated actions to prevent ransomware files from being saved to your cloud.

-#### Prerequisites
+## Prerequisites

-[Connect](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md) at least one cloud app (Office 365, G Suite, Box) to Cloud App Security.
+[Connect](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md) at least one cloud app (Office 365, G Suite, Box and Dropbox) to Cloud App Security.

-#### Setting up monitoring
+## Setting up monitoring

 1. By default, Cloud App Security scans your network to establish a baseline, wherein it learns patterns of what your users ordinarily do in your cloud, when they do it and what they commonly do.